JifuZhao/Hadoop/README.md

 # MapReduce_Toy_Examples

-A repository for Hadoop MapReduce toy examples
+This repository will contain a series of Hadoop MapReduce example written in Java.
+Includes:

+- Word Count
+- Invert Index
+- Matrix and Vector Multiplication
+- Matrix and Matrix Multiplication